Department Admission Requirements

 Applying for the Options

-Admission to the MAGH and AG options is competitive.
-The Archaeological Sciences and Human Evolutionary Biology options are non-competitive.
+Admission any of the options (Medical Anthropology and Global Health, Anthropology of Globalization, Archaeological Sciences and Human Evolutionary Biology) are non-competitive.
 The application form (available online) should be turned in to the main anthropology office on the mezzanine level of Denny Hall.
 The application deadline is 3 PM on the second Friday of Autumn, Winter and Spring quarters.
 Admission decisions will be made by the end of the 5th week of each quarter.
 Students who apply for an option will be notified of the admissions decision by the end of week five of the quarter in which they apply.
 Notification of decisions will come from the advising office by e-mail detailing what students need to do to complete the process.

-Please note: Meeting the minimum requirements for admission to the major does not guarantee admission to either option.
-Furthermore, anthropology students are not required to participate in an option; they may select to follow the standard course of study described above.
+Please note: Anthropology students are not required to participate in an option; they may select to follow the standard course of study described above.

 Requirements for the Options